-Check out our challenge of the month, and extra activities to explore at home
+Check out our challenges and extra activities to explore at home

-Here you’ll find our challenge of the month, for kids to try themselves, and some amazing activities to download and try any time.
+Here you’ll find our challenges for kids to try themselves, and some amazing activities to download and try any time.

-Each month we'll be sharing a new challenge for girls to explore however they want.
+In 2021, we'll be sharing a new challenge for girls to explore however they want every quarter.
 You don't have to do them in your unit meetings, but you might want to talk about how you are all getting on.

 These challenges are not part of the Girlguiding programme, but they are inspired by our interest badges and we hope they inspire girls to try new things.